leanprover-community/mathlib3/docs/tactics.md

 * safe:    splits freely, finishes off whatever subgoals it can, and leaves the rest

 All accept an optional list of simplifier rules, typically definitions that should be expanded.
 (The equations and identities should not refer to the local context.)
+All also accept an optional list of `ematch` lemmas, which must be preceded by `using`.

 ### ring